bosiojoh/cse471_project_1/README.md

 ## Components and SCORE Details

 #### Wavetable synthesis instrument
-Createed a wavetable synthesis instrument that uses samples of different bass sound.
+Createed a wavetable synthesis instrument that uses samples of different bass sounds.
 This component supports ADSR envelope generation and pitch.
 For ADSR envelope generation, the attack, decay, and release are specified on a note while the sustain period is determined by the time between the decay and release periods.
 The short demonstration audio can be found at [`cse471_project_1\wavetablebass_test.wav`](https://github.com/bosiojoh/cse471_project_1/blob/8f94e48c57270ebf692036d00779090efbda09bf/wavetablebass_test.wav) and the SCORE file for this audio can be found at [`cse471_project_1\wavetablebass_test.score`](https://github.com/bosiojoh/cse471_project_1/blob/8f94e48c57270ebf692036d00779090efbda09bf/wavetablebass_test.score)

 ##### SCORE Format
 Example: